IUCN-UK/iucnredlistrb/README.md

 ### Scopes

-To get a list of all Scopes
+To retrieve a list of all Scopes
 ```
 response = client.scopes.list
 response